Colorado sues Boulder County to stop same-sex marriage licenses

-DENVER (Reuters) - The Colorado attorney general filed a lawsuit in district court on Thursday to stop the Boulder County clerk from issuing same-sex marriage licenses after a regional appeals court ruling backed gay nuptials in neighboring Utah.
+DENVER, July 3 (Reuters) - The Colorado attorney general filed a lawsuit in district court on Thursday against Boulder County Clerk Hillary Hall in an effort to stop her from issuing same-sex marriage licenses after a regional appeals court ruling backed gay nuptials in neighboring Utah.

-She rejected requests from Attorney General John Suthers to halt the practice pending the outcome of appeals.
+She rejected requests from Attorney General John Suthers’ office to halt the practice pending the outcome of rulings by higher courts.

 Since the 10th Circuit covers Colorado as well as five neighboring states, Suthers said the state’s ban on gay marriage remained in force.
 He had threatened Hall with legal action if she did not stop voluntarily.